-But to optimize the image in WordPress you need to add Caption, Alternative Text (Alt Text) and Image Title (optional).
+In WordPress to optimize the image, you need to add Caption, Alternative Text (Alt Text) and Image Title (optional).
 Where to find them if they are not in the Image Block Settings on the right?

-To add a Caption or to change the Title of the image, click the Edit image icon (pencil icon above the image), make changes and then click Select or ‘x’.
+To add a Caption or to change the Title of the image, click the Edit image icon (pencil icon above the picture), make changes, and then click Select or ‘x.’